 Reporting the accident will get the entire process started.
 From there, your employer will then have 10 days to file a First Report of Occupational Injury or Disease with their Workers’ Compensation insurance carrier.
 They must also notify their Workers’ Compensation insurance provider who will investigate the claim and decide to either accept or deny the claim.

 If the claim is accepted, you will sign an agreement with your employer about the benefits.
 This will entail how the benefits will be paid out as well as the overall amount.
-Even if you claim is accepted, a Delaware Workers’ Compensation lawyer may be able to negotiate on your behalf to ensure you get the amount you are owed.
+Even if your claim is accepted, a Delaware workers’ compensation lawyer may be able to negotiate on your behalf to ensure you get the amount you are owed.

 The Industrial Accident Board will then conduct a hearing before deciding on whether to accept or deny the claim.
 You have multiple levels of appeal from this point if the Board also denies your claim.
 You can first go to the Superior Court within 30 days.
 Then, your option is the State Supreme Court, which you must also file your appeal within 30 days of the previous ruling.